SteveDunn/Vogen/docs/site/Writerside/topics/reference/Configuration.md

 * `openApiSchemaCustomizations` - determines what is generated to assist in OpenAPI scenarios, for instance, generate a schema filter for Swashbuckle, or generate an extension method with `MapType` calls - defaults to `OpenApiSchemaCustomizations.Omit`
 * `explicitlySpecifyTypeInValueObject` - specifies whether individual value objects should explicitly define the primitive type that they wrap - defaults to `false`
+* `disableStackTraceRecordingInDebug` - disables stack trace recording; in Debug buids, a stack trace is recorded and is thrown in the exception when something is created in an uninitialized state, e.g. after deserialization

 Several code analysis warnings exist for invalid configuration, including: